HAO970422/AndroidCamera2API/README.md

-# AndroidCamera2API
-A simple camera demo to implement preview and capture with Android Camera2 interface
+# A simple camera demo to implement preview frames and capture photos with Android Camera2 interface